On the Signature of a Path in an Operator Algebra: Algebraic structure on levelled forests

 \section{Algebraic structure on levelled forests}

-The objective of the present section is to introduce the main combinatorial tool that will be used through this work: the levelled trees and forests.
-We will review their main properties and we will provide the construction of new algebraic structures over it.
+The objective of the present section is to introduce the main combinatorial tool that will be used in this work: the levelled trees and forests.
+We will review their main properties and introduce new algebraic structures to them.